 - b) The Board shall appoint two of its members to review the applications;

 - c) The Committee shall select one of its members in good standing to review the applications; and

-- d) The appointed Board members and the selected Committee member shall forward recommendations to the Board regarding the appointment of candidates to the Committee by June 1.
+- d) The appointed Board members and the selected Committee member shall forward recommendations to the Board regarding appointment of candidates to the Committee by June 1.

-- Removal or Vacancy: A Committee member may be removed by a two-thirds (2/3) vote of the Committee, including, but not limited to, the failure to attend two consecutive committee meetings without reasonable excuse or for failure to comply with the Committee Ethics Policy.
-Upon a member’s removal, his or her seat shall be declared vacant.
+- Removal or Vacancy: A Committee member may be removed by a two-thirds (2/3) vote of the Committee, including, but not limited to, the failure to attend two consecutive committee meetings without reasonable excuse or for failure to comply with the Committee Ethics Policy (Attachment A below).
+Upon a member’s removal, their seat shall be declared vacant.
 Vacancies may also occur due to resignation, removal, death, or permanent disability resulting in an inability to serve, disqualification (e.g. conflict of interest), or violation of Proposition 39 or the Education Code.
 The Board, in accordance with the established appointment process, shall appoint a replacement member to fill the remainder of the original member’s term.
 Vacancies shall be filled within 90 days from the initial date of each such vacancy.

 - Compensation: Committee members shall not be compensated for their services.